Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Torus fibrations on Kato--Nakayama spaces

 of the projection with pull-back by the generization map $\chi_{\eta x}$ is continuous.
 By injectivity of $\chi_{\eta x}$ this composition is surjective.
-Since $x\in \cl(U)$ we conclude that $\pi^{-1}(x)$ is contained in the closure of $\pi^{-1}(U)$, showing the desired density. \end{proof}
+Since $x\in \cl(U)$ we conclude that $\pi^{-1}(x)$ is contained in the closure of $\pi^{-1}(U)$, showing the density of the complement of $Z_{\tau}^{KN}$, which is equivalent to the desired nowhere density. \end{proof}